Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Introduction

-In summary, the key contributions of this paper are as follows: \begin{enumerate} \item We develop a scalable acoustic threat localization framework for offshore infrastructures by utilizing a heterogeneous two-hydrophone receiver system (one static, one mobile).
+In summary, the key contributions of this paper are: \begin{enumerate} \item We develop a scalable acoustic threat localization framework for offshore infrastructures by utilizing a heterogeneous two-hydrophone receiver system (one static, one mobile).
 This configuration enables wide-area coverage and long-term autonomous surveillance without the logistical overhead of impractically many, synchronized hydrophone arrays around large underwater structures. \item We propose a novel LC-MAP initialization scheme which fuses highly nonlinear TDOA-FDOA observations with geometric constraints to generate physically consistent priors for state estimation filters.
-Integrated into a custom UKF pipeline, LC-MAP maximizes geometric observability under noisy measurement conditions, achieving higher localization success rates and faster convergence than off-the-shelf filters with standard initialization schemes. \item The proposed localization framework is validated through comprehensive Monte-Carlo numeric simulations and Gazebo-ROS physics simulations across diverse attack scenarios.
-While existing acoustic source localization approaches are mainly evaluated through simulations or offline data, we conduct real-world field experimental trials for the floating pod scenarios to demonstrate the robust performance and practical feasibility of our proposed framework. \end{enumerate} Overall, the proposed framework enables real-time localization of acoustic threats in UDCs through continuous monitoring and adaptive signal analysis.
-This capability allows rapid activation of defensive countermeasures to mitigate the impact of targeted acoustic injections, which can occur within $85$\,seconds of sustained acoustic excitation~\cite{sheldon2023deep,sheldon2024aquasonic}, underscoring the importance of timely threat detection.
+Integrated into a custom UKF pipeline, LC-MAP maximizes geometric observability under noisy measurement conditions, achieving higher localization success rates and faster convergence than off-the-shelf filters with standard initialization schemes. \item \rebuttal{We design a joint TDOA-FDOA filtering formulation to account for practical deployment uncertainties, including shallow-water surface-bed multipath bias and mobile receiver state uncertainty.
+These domain-aware adaptations improve robustness when acoustic measurements are corrupted by reflected paths or navigation drift.} \item \rebuttal{We validate the framework through Monte-Carlo simulations across diverse attack scenarios, Gazebo-ROS physics simulations, fixed-array baseline comparison, multipath modeling, and receiver uncertainty sensitivity studies.} While existing acoustic source localization approaches are mainly evaluated through simulations, we conduct real-world field experimental trials for floating pod scenarios to demonstrate the robust performance and practical feasibility of our proposed framework. \end{enumerate} Overall, the proposed framework enables real-time localization of acoustic threats in UDCs through continuous, active monitoring.
+This capability allows rapid activation of defensive countermeasures to mitigate the impact of targeted injections on UDC pods, which, as demonstrated in our prior work~\cite{sheldon2024aquasonic,sheldon2023deep,blow2025detection}, can occur within $85$\,seconds of sustained acoustic excitation.